-The trapezius is a large broad muscle spanning the upper back with attachments to the spine, shoulder blade, and collar bone.¬† The trapezius is divided into 3 parts: the upper, middle, and lower portions.¬† As a whole, the trapezius plays an important role in positioning and moving the shoulder blade for overhead function.¬† The middle trapezius is also responsible for retracting or pulling back the shoulder blade.¬† Poor function of the middle trapezius has been associated with shoulder, neck, and elbow pain in both the general population and athletes.¬† Thankfully, there are a variety of middle trapezius exercises that will decrease your pain and improve function.
+Your trapezius is a large broad muscle spanning your upper back.¬† It has attachments to the spine, shoulder blade, and collar bone.¬† Your trapezius is divided into 3 parts: the upper, middle, and lower portions.¬† As a whole, your trapezius plays an important role in overhead function.¬† Your middle trapezius is also responsible for retracting or pulling back the shoulder blade.¬† Poor function of your middle trapezius has been associated with shoulder, neck, and elbow pain.¬† Thankfully, there are a variety of middle trapezius exercises that will decrease your pain and improve function.

 The Role of Middle Trapezius Exercises in Overhead Sports

-The middle trapezius plays an important role in in positioning and controlling movement of the arm during overhead sports such as baseball and swimming.¬† During baseball pitching, the middle trapezius is activated at very high levels to control the position of the shoulder blade as the pitcher‚Äôs arm accelerates towards home plate.¬† Youth pitchers with a history of shoulder pain have less strength in their middle trapezius compared to pitchers without pain.
+Your middle trapezius plays an important role in in positioning and controlling movement of the arm during overhead sports.¬† This is especially true in sports such as baseball and swimming.¬† During baseball pitching, the middle trapezius is activated at very high levels to control the position of the shoulder blade as the pitcher‚Äôs arm accelerates towards home plate.¬† Youth pitchers with a history of shoulder pain have less strength in their middle trapezius compared to pitchers without pain.

-In swimmers of all ages, weakness of the middle trapezius is associated with shoulder pain and disability.¬† Also, athletes with shoulder impingement exhibit poor timing of their middle trapezius muscle.¬† As a whole, weakness and poor timing of the middle trapezius can place excessive stress on other areas of the arm predisposing the athlete to poor performance or injury. ¬†The 6 exercises in this article are simple examples of how to train the middle trapezius.
+In swimmers, weakness of the middle trapezius is associated with shoulder pain and disability.¬† Also, athletes with shoulder impingement exhibit poor timing of their middle trapezius muscle.¬† As a whole, weakness and poor timing of the middle trapezius can place excessive stress on other areas of the arm.¬† This predisposes the athlete to poor performance or injury.¬† The 6 exercises in this article are simple examples of how to train your middle trapezius.

-Begin lying on your stomach with the arm holding a dumbbell.¬† Starting with the arm in an extended position, perform a row.¬† The elbow stays close but not all the way against the side of the body.¬† Hold the top position for 1-2 seconds before slowly lowering back to the start position.¬† It is important to pull the shoulder blade back as you raise the elbow.¬† Avoid overextending and shrugging your shoulder.
+Begin lying on your stomach holding a dumbbell.¬† Starting with your arm in an extended position, perform a row.¬† Your elbow stays close but not all the way against the side of your body.¬† Hold the top position for 1-2 seconds before slowly lowering the weight.¬† It is important to pull the shoulder blade back as you raise your elbow.¬† Avoid overextending and shrugging your shoulder.

 Prone Shoulder Extension

-Begin lying on your stomach with the arm holding a dumbbell.¬† Starting with the arm in an extended position, raise the arm up with the elbow straight.¬† The elbow stays close but not all the way against the side of the body.¬† Hold the top position for 1-2 seconds before slowly lowering back to the start position.¬† It is important to pull the shoulder blade back as you raise your arm.¬† Avoid overextending and shrugging your shoulder.
+Begin lying on your stomach with the arm holding a dumbbell.¬† Starting with your arm in an extended position, raise your arm up with your elbow straight.¬† Your elbow stays close but not all the way against the side of your body.¬† Hold the top position for 1-2 seconds before slowly lowering the weight.¬† It is important to pull your shoulder blade back as you raise your arm.¬† Avoid overextending and shrugging your shoulder.

 Prone Horizontal Abduction in External Rotation

-This exercise is performed lying face down with one arm over the side of the table or bench.¬† Be sure to keep the neck in a relaxed neutral position resting on your other forearm.¬† With the thumb up and arm straight lift toward the ceiling at a 90-degree angle (the 9:00 and 3:00 positions of a clock). ¬†This position is aligned with the muscle fibers of the middle trapezius.¬† Be careful to avoid shrugging the entire shoulder as you raise the arm.¬† Instead, think about tilting the shoulder blade backward as you raise the arm.¬† Pause at the top of the movement before returning to the start position in a controlled manner.
+This is my “go-to” exercise for strengthening the middle trap.¬† Lie face down with your arm over the side of a table or bench.¬† Be sure to keep your neck in a relaxed neutral position resting on your other forearm.¬† With your thumb up and arm straight lift toward the ceiling at a 90-degree angle (the 9:00 and 3:00 positions of a clock). ¬†This position is aligned with the muscle fibers of the middle trapezius.¬† Be careful to avoid shrugging your entire shoulder as you raise the arm.¬† Instead, think about tilting the shoulder blade backward as you raise your arm.¬† Pause at the top of the movement before returning to the start position in a controlled manner.

 Prone Lower Trap Raise

-This exercise is performed lying face down with one arm over the side of the table or bench.¬† Be sure to keep the neck in a relaxed neutral position resting on your other forearm.¬† With the thumb up and arm straight lift toward the ceiling at a 45-degree angle from your head (the 10:00 and 2:00 positions of a clock). ¬†This position is aligned with the muscle fibers of the lower trapezius.¬† Be careful to avoid shrugging the entire shoulder as you raise the arm.¬† Instead, think about tilting the shoulder blade backward as you raise the arm.¬† Pause at the top of the movement before returning to the start position in a controlled manner.
+This exercise strengthens all ports of the trapezius.¬† Lie face down with one arm over the side of a table or bench.¬† Be sure to keep your neck in a relaxed neutral position resting on your other forearm.¬† With your thumb up and arm straight lift toward the ceiling at a 45-degree angle from your head (the 10:00 and 2:00 positions of a clock). ¬†This position is aligned with the muscle fibers of the lower trapezius.¬† Be careful to avoid shrugging your shoulder as you raise your arm.¬† Instead, think about tilting the shoulder blade backward as you raise your arm.¬† Pause at the top of the movement before returning to the start position in a controlled manner.

-Begin lying on your side holding a dumbbell with the elbow bent.¬† Place a towel roll in the armpit to increase the activation of the rotator cuff during the exercise. ¬†Rotate the arm upwards maintaining the elbow against the side of your body.¬† Hold the top position for 1-2 seconds before slowly lowering back to the start position.¬† It is important to pull the shoulder blade back as you raise your arm.¬† This increases the activation of the middle and lower trapezius muscles.
+Lie on your side holding a dumbbell with your elbow bent.¬† Place a towel roll in the armpit to increase activation of your rotator cuff during the exercise. ¬†Rotate your arm upwards maintaining the elbow against the side of your body.¬† Hold the top position for 1-2 seconds before slowly lowering the weight.¬† It is important to pull your shoulder blade back as you raise your arm.¬† This increases activation of the middle and lower trapezius muscles.

 Prone Row + ER

-This exercise is performed lying face down with one arm over the side of the table or bench.¬† Be sure to keep the neck in a relaxed neutral position resting on your other forearm.¬† First, perform a high row with a pause at the top.¬† From this position externally rotate the arm upwards towards the ceiling.¬† Pause at the top and reverse the sequence back to the start position.¬† Be careful to avoid shrugging the entire shoulder as you raise the arm.¬† Instead, think about tilting the shoulder blade backward.¬† This exercise results in high activation of the rotator cuff, middle trapezius, and lower trapezius.
+Lie face down with your arm over the side of a table or bench.¬† Be sure to keep your neck in a relaxed neutral position resting on your other forearm.¬† First, perform a high row with a pause at the top.¬† From this position externally rotate your arm upwards towards the ceiling.¬† Pause at the top and reverse the sequence back to the start position.¬† Be careful to avoid shrugging your shoulder as you raise your arm.¬† Instead, think about tilting the shoulder blade backward.¬† This exercise results in high activation of the rotator cuff, middle trapezius, and lower trapezius.

 Closing Thoughts about Middle Trapezius Exercises